BreuerLabs/DaredEVAL/README.md

 ### Classifiers

-We support a simple MLP and CNN implementation and a range of pretrained classifiers from torchvision including: (ResNet18, Resnet152, Inceptionv3)
+We support a simple MLP and CNN implementation and a range of pretrained classifiers from torchvision including: (ResNet18, Resnet152, Inceptionv3).

+A custom classifier or defenses can also be tested by implementing CustomClassifier in custom_classifier.py and running model=custom in the command line.
+Parameters for this can be added at will in configuration/classifier/custom.yaml.

 ### Datasets
 Most of the datasets are implemented with automatic downloading and processing.